FabricatorsGuild/FG.AutoLogger/README.md

 }
 ```

+The json schema can be found [here](https://raw.githubusercontent.com/FredrikGoransson/CodeEffect.Diagnostics.EventSourceGenerator/master/src/CodeEffect.Diagnostics.EventSourceGenerator.Schema/CodeEffect.Diagnostics.EventSourceGenerator.Model.json).

-The *.eventsource file defines *how* the new EventSource should be generated.
+The *.eventsource.json file defines *how* the new EventSource should be generated.
 It can control the following aspects:

 * The naming of the ETW provider generated
 * [EventSource Keywords](#eventsource-keywords)